StrangeBeeCorp/docs/docs/thehive/how-to/notifications.md

 Use the "add variable" bouton to see the list of available variables.
 Example with an email notification:

 ![Notifications management page](images/notifications_mail_example.png)

+See our [Leveraging TheHive 5 notifications capabilities](https://blog.strangebee.com/leveraging-thehive5-notification-capabilities-1-2/) blog articles to know more about Notifications